oysteijo/simd_neuralnet/examples/README.md

 The function `npy_array_list_load()` loads a `.npz` file into memory and makes a linked list of all the numpy arrays it finds in the archive.
 The variable `filelist` is set to point to the first item in the list.
 It is then setting up pointers to the npy_arrays through the list.
-As the we expaect the file to have four arrays (as we saved then in the code above) we move an iterator one step inbetween each assignment.
+As the we expect the file to have four arrays (as we saved then in the code above) we move an iterator one step in between each assignment.

 The hence get assigned:
  * `train_X`  - The train partition features
  * `train_Y`  - The train partition target
  * `test_X`   - The test partition features
- * `test_Y`   - THe test partition target
+ * `test_Y`   - The test partition target

 These are all pointers to an numpy array in memory.
 Read more about the structure in the npy_array documentation.